pfragkiad/EndpointProviders/EndpointProviders/README.md

 		return app;
     }

-	//we can now use every instance that we created, without having to inject for each handler the IRepository!
+	//we can now use every instance that we created, without having to inject the IRepository for each handler!
-	//and the handlers are not static now!
+	//and the handlers are not static

 	public IResult Handler1(int id) => { ... _repo.DoSth(id); ...}

 	public IResult Handler2(int id) => {...}